percolatestudio/meteor-synced-cron/README.md

     return parser.text('every 2 hours');
   },
   job: function() {
-    // Context will be available as 'this' console.log(this.userId);
+    // Context object will be available as 'this' console.log(this.userId);

     // Perform one or more actions